balazsthomay/pareto-screen/README.md

 ![Pareto frontiers](results/pareto_frontiers.png)

-## Relevance to Aqemia
+## Design

-This framework targets the compound selection bottleneck in Aqemia's workflow:

-- **QEMI generates candidates** — physics-based molecular simulation produces millions of scored molecules
-- **Selection strategy picks winners** — `pareto-screen` decides which candidates are worth synthesizing
-- **Wet-lab validates** — expensive synthesis and testing reveals true properties

 The framework is agnostic to the upstream scoring engine.
-It accepts (molecule, objective_value) pairs from any source — physics-based (like QEMI), ML-based, or hybrid.
+It accepts (molecule, objective_value) pairs from any source — physics-based, ML-based, or hybrid.
 Property predictions with uncertainty estimates improve GP calibration but are not required.

-Key design choices aligned with Aqemia's stack:
 - **PyTorch + BoTorch** for the optimization framework
 - **Discrete pool selection** (not continuous optimization) — matches the virtual screening setting where candidates are a finite set
 - **Configurable objectives** with direction handling — adding a new objective requires one `ObjectiveConfig` entry